Project samples

 GET BESPOKE, SUSTAINABLE ARTWORKS MADE WITH YOUR OWN OFFICE WASTE

-This pioneering initative is the first of its kind, and I was absolutely thrilled when Bluefield Partners wholeheartedly embraced the "Art for Trash" pilot project back in 2018.
+This pioneering initiative is the first of its kind, and I was absolutely thrilled when Bluefield Partners wholeheartedly embraced the "Art for Trash" pilot project back in 2018.
 As a thriving business known for its strong ethical and environmental values, partnering with them as the inaugural Art for Trash client at their stunning London City office filled me with pride.
 This collaboration marked the beginning of a journey of innovation and change that has since taken off to new heights!

 BENEFITS